 Supported Calculations

-In your calculations, you can use different basic operators depending on the type of data within each field you use in the measure definition: numeric, single currency, multiple currency, or duration.
+In your calculations, you can use different basic operators depending on the type of data in each field you use in the measure: numeric, single currency, multiple currency, or duration.

-To determine which measures and basic operators you can use when you define your calculated measures, see the supported calculations for each data type.
+To see which measures and operators you can use in calculated measures, check the supported calculations for each data type.

 Numeric values

-In calculated measures, numeric values are those that return percentage, integer, and float values.
-They do not return currency results.
+In calculated measures, numeric values are percentages, integers, or floats.
+They don't return currency results.

-This table shows the type of measures and basic operators that you can use with calculated measures that return numeric values.
+This table shows which measures and basic operators you can use with calculated measures that return numeric values.

 Data Type